inverno-io/inverno-mods/README.md

 - an application configuration source used to load the system configuration of an application from a set of common configuration sources in a specific order, for instance: command line, system properties, system environment, local `configuration.cprops` file and `configuration.cprops` file resource in the application module

 Configurations are defined as simple interfaces in a module which are processed by the Inverno compiler to generate configuration loaders and beans to make them available in an application with no further effort.

+### inverno-grpc-base

+The Inverno gRPC base module provides the foundational API as well as common services for developing [gRPC][grpc] clients and servers, such as message compressors (e.g. `gzip`, `deflate`, `snappy`...).

+### inverno-grpc-client

+The Inverno gRPC client module provides a service to convert HTTP client exchange into gRPC client exchanges supporting the [gRPC protocol over HTTP/2][grpc-over-http2].

+It supports the following features:

+- unary, client streaming, server streaming and bidirectional streaming service methods as defined in [gRPC core concepts][]
+- metadata encoding and decoding
+- RPC cancellation
+- message compression (`gzip`, `deflate`, `snappy`)

+[Inverno tools][inverno-tools-root] provide a gRPC [Protocol buffer][protobuf] compiler plugin for generating client stubs for each service definition.

+### inverno-grpc-server

+The Inverno gRPC server module provides a service to convert gRPC server exchange handlers supporting the [gRPC protocol over HTTP/2][grpc-over-http2] into HTTP server exchange handlers that can be injected in the HTTP server controller or Web routes to expose gRPC endpoints.

+It supports the following features:

+- unary, client streaming, server streaming and bidirectional streaming service methods as defined in [gRPC core concepts][]
+- metadata encoding and decoding
+- RPC cancellation
+- message compression (`gzip`, `deflate`, `snappy`)

+[Inverno tools][inverno-tools-root] provide a gRPC [Protocol buffer][protobuf] compiler plugin for generating Web routes configurers for each service definition.

 ### inverno-http-base